Jakobeha/treescript/README.md

 ### Server

-A server is provides additonal functions for Descript programs.
+A server is provides additonal functions for TreeScript programs.
 The functions may or may not be for a particular langugage - e.g. they can include a function which takes a method identifier and provides its definition, or an additional math function.

 A server consists of a command-line program and a server specification.

 ### Server Program

-When a Descript program includes a function which isn't builtin, it looks for a server which provides the function.
+When a TreeScript program includes a function which isn't builtin, it looks for a server which provides the function.
 If it finds a server, it runs its command-line program, inputting the current context, the function name, and each argument as AST data (the current context consists of the program's command-line argument path, and the index of the syntax tree which is being processed when the function is called.
 The context would be important e.g. if the program wanted to lookup the body of a class whose name was passed as an argument).

 ### Server Specification